 Obstructive sleep apnea (OSA) is one of the most common sleep disorders.
 It is characterized by paused or restricted breathing while sleeping, which affects oxygen levels in the blood and brain.
 OSA has been associated with conditions such as high blood pressure, coronary artery disease and heart attack.
-The experienced doctors at the Center for Sleep Medicine at Garnet Health are highly killed in not only pinpointing the sleep disorder affecting you, but also finding the right treatment and helping you regularly get a restful night’s sleep.
+The experienced doctors at the Center for Sleep Medicine at Garnet Health are highly skilled in not only pinpointing the sleep disorder affecting you, but also finding the right treatment and helping you regularly get a restful night’s sleep.

 Sleep disorders can manifest in a variety of ways, and Garnet Health specialists will employ a variety of tactics to make an accurate diagnosis.
 Symptoms that may indicate that you have OSA or another sleep disorder include:

 - Taking more than half an hour to fall asleep at night

 - Feeling fatigued or sleepy during the day

 - Excessive snoring or interrupted breathing during sleep

 Discuss your symptoms with your primary care doctor or sleep medicine specialist.

 If your sleep-disorder symptoms are confirmed, Garnet Health specialists will develop a sleep study framed around your initial diagnosis and needs.
 A sleep study, also called a polysomnogram, helps your doctor gather data about which sleep disorder is keeping you from getting the rest you need.
 Sleep studies are performed overnight at the Center for Sleep Medicine at Garnet Health Medical Center in Middletown.
 You’ll stay in a room that’s a lot like a hotel room, complete with a private bath and television.

 While you sleep, you’ll wear stick-on electrode patches that technicians use to monitor your body’s activities.
 These include: